What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

 This is the number of your fellow earthlings who log in to Facebook at least once a month.

 You may be saying in your head, "Once a month??....
 That's not very often!".

 2 BILLION USERS!

-That's the number of Daily Active Users (DAU) on FB in late 2021.
+That's the number of Daily Active Users (DAU) on Facebook.

-If that's not enough potential customers for your business, you should rethink your line of business... or rethink your thinking!
+If that's not a big enough swimming pool of potential customers for your business, you should rethink your line of business... or rethink your thinking!

 Here are some more mind-blowing stats about the incredible scale of Facebook:

 - 3 billion monthly active users (8% growth, year-over-year)

 - 2 billion daily active users (9% growth, year-over-year)